aaakpinar/clab-pvlan/README.md

 SR Linux has mac-vrfs instead of dedicated VLAN switching domains.
 That gives us flexibility to assign different VLANs on the access interfaces, which would only be significant on the link.

-In this diagram, ToR1 gets traffic from the client7 with VLAN 400 into the `mac-vrf-127` and switches it to `agg1` and tag it with the id 127 on the uplink.
+In this diagram, ToR1 gets traffic from the client7 with VLAN 400 into the `mac-vrf-127` and forwards it to `agg1` with the VLAN ID 127 on the uplink.

 <img src="https://github.com/aaakpinar/clab-pvlan/assets/17744051/f5834b2a-cb8a-40a7-8def-d91b0666b725" width=50% height=50%>